joel-adusei/PureSip-PowerBI-CaseStudy/README.md

  ![image](https://github.com/joel-adusei/PureSip-PowerBI-CaseStudy/blob/main/images/folder%20connection.png?raw=true)

 ***Disclaimer⚠️:** All datasets, slides and reports do not contain real proprietary, confidential, or sensitive information from any company, institution, or individual mention.
-All info are dummy and design to demonstrate my capabilities of using PowerBI to perform advance analysis on healthcare dataset*
+All info are dummy and design to demonstrate my capabilities of using PowerBI to perform advance analysis on a sales transaction dataset*
 ## INTRODUCTION
 This case study demonstrates how PureSip Beverages leveraged Microsoft Excel and Power BI to automate sales data integration through local folder connectivity.
 By connecting Power BI directly to a centralized folder containing retailer sales spreadsheets, the company eliminated manual data consolidation, improved reporting accuracy, and streamlined its sales analysis process.